adnan-moghal/weather-app-main/src/README.md

 `cd weather-app`

-Install the rewuired dependency, Axios for making HTTP requests and to fetch weather data from an API.
+Install the required dependency, Axios for making HTTP requests and to fetch weather data from an API.
 You can do this by running:

 `npm install axios`